 Facebook's mobile dark mode still seems to be very much a work in progress, and some users who've managed to catch a sneak peek at it have reported that it seems to be unfinished, switching between dark and light modes seemingly at random.

 There's no sign yet of dark mode for iOS, but we'd be surprised if it's far behind, as the two mobile apps share a lot of the same assets.

 For the time being, you can experience the dark side on your phone or tablet using Google Chrome: type chrome://flags/#enable-force-dark into the address bar and change the flags 'Android web contents dark mode' and 'Android Chrome UI dark mode' to 'Enabled'.
 Once that's done, log into Facebook via Chrome and enjoy the new look.

 As before, you can reverse the process by re-visiting chrome://flags/#enable-force-dark and deactivating the two switches.

 Dark mode is already available in Facebook Messenger.
 To activate it, simply tap your profile picture, then tap the 'Dark mode' switch.

 We anticipate a full Facebook dark mode for iOS, iPadOS and Android will arrive soon, and we'll keep you updated as soon as we know more.
-We've already seen the arrival of Instagram dark mode, and WhatsApp dark mode is now in beta testing, so we expect it won't be long.
+We've already seen the arrival of dark mode for both Instagram and WhatsApp, we expect it won't be long.

 - How to get Chrome dark mode